With good food habits and daily physical activity you will be well on your way to a healthy life. Easy to say, but sometimes not so easy to do!

 - Sedentary or ‘still’ time spent watching TV, surfing online or playing computer games is linked to kids becoming overweight or obese.

 - Children and young people should spend no more than two hours a day on ‘small screen’ entertainment.
+Break up long periods of use as often as possible.

 - Plan a range of active indoor and outdoor games or activities for your children, as alternatives to watching TV or playing on the computer.